rus4j/numbify/README.md

-Numbify ia s Java object oriented library for transforming numbers into text with wide customization options.
+Numbify is a Java object-oriented library for converting numbers into text with extensive customization options.
-There are 2 ways of using it.
+There are two ways to use it:
-* First one is NumbifyBuilder.
-You can customize it using existing builder methods.
+* NumbifyBuilder: Customize the conversion using the provided builder methods.
-* Second one is using objects itself and combine them in any way you want.
+* Direct Object Composition: Combine the library's objects in any way you need for greater flexibility.

 # NumbifyBuilder
-Base (minimal) setup must have language specific method with at least currency as a mandatory parameter.
+The base setup requires a language-specific method with at least a `Currency` parameter.
 ```java
 Numbify en = new NumbifyBuilder()
     .english(Currency.USD)